 Racism as policy

-The rise in authoritarianism as opposed to progressive philosophical positions, became evident in the Keating government with mandatory detention policies.
-The Liberals themselves since Howard are following a successful interpretation of the racist zeitgeist as captured by One Nation.
-Until One Nation, no one in politics imagined racism as a strategy could possibly be a successfully exploited, in what we all imagined was an egalitarian country.
+The rise in authoritarianism as opposed to progressive philosophical positions became evident in the Keating government with mandatory detention policies.
+The Liberals themselves since Howard are following a favourable interpretation of the racist zeitgeist as captured by One Nation.
+Until One Nation, no one in politics imagined racism as a strategy could be a successfully exploited, in what we all imagined was an egalitarian country.
 With One Nation the political climate took a sharp turn to the right as successive parties realised departing from the egalitarian ethos of the Whitlam era, could garner votes in the community.
 Hence the rise of the ostracism of foreign nationals who approach Australia, seeking refuge as asylum seekers and their subsequent ill-treatment in mandatory detention.

 Onwards and Upwards

-..and just a jump to the Right..
+..and just a jump to the Right.

 Following the Lead

-The analysis by “The Political Compass”, highlights absurdity of the assumption that the Liberal and Labor parties are opposing political spectrums.
+The analysis by “The Political Compass”, highlights the absurdity of the assumption that the Liberal and Labor parties are opposing political spectrums.
 The fact that Labor’s current political position is further to the right than that of the Nationals when John Howard lost power, almost suggests that if the coalition with the Nationals is not working out for the Liberal party, quite frankly, the current Labor Party is a better contender as an alternative.

 Who is Left over?

-In Australia we drive to the Right
+In Australia, we drive on the Right

-Vote for whom really reflects your opinions
+Vote for whom reflects your opinions